zuzana-cernohousova/genetic-genealogy/README.md

 ![high level diagram](img/high_level_diagram.png)

 ## COMMANDS
-### gengen create-project
+### gengen new-project
-The _create-project_ subcommand creates a new project of a given name on a given path.
+The _new-project_ subcommand creates a new project of a given name on a given path.
 Use the _-e/--existing_ option to create a project from an existing directory.

 The Project structure and properties is closer described [below](#gengen-project).